tonethar/IGME-235-Shared/hw/basicpage.md

 ## Submission

-- Upload your page into your 235 directory on Banjo.
+- Upload your page (and images) into your 235 directory on Banjo.
+Make sure that it works.
+- Submit the URL of your page to this Homework's 'dropbox' in the Assignment section of myCourses.